 The Board directly communicates to the school community through the CEO.
 The role of the Chair of the Board is to ensure the integrity of the Board's process and to represent the Board to outside parties according to the Board's adopted policies.
 Indirectly, members of the Board, as members of the community, interact with student, parent, and staff at social events or community functions in line with the Board's adopted policies.
 There are ongoing presentations to the Board on specific topics, involving students, faculty, administrative personnel, and representatives from the District of San Francisco New Orleans.

-Results are monitored through Monitoring Reports submitted by the CEO according to a predetermined Board schedule.
+Results are monitored throug Board schedule. h Monitoring Reports submi itted by the CEO O according to a predetermined